pmgl/starblast-modding/README.md

 # Starblast Modding

-All Modding reference in a single article
+All Modding references in a single article

 ## Information
 ![Standard Modding Interface, you can see the minimap of the mod in the bottom right corner while the mod is running](https://raw.githubusercontent.com/Bhpsngum/img-src/master/ModdingInterface.png)